stolostron/cluster-backup-operator/README.md

 ## Getting Started
-The Cluster Back up and Restore Operator runs on the hub and depends on the [OADP Operator](https://github.com/openshift/oadp-operator) to install [Velero](https://velero.io/) on the ACM hub, which is then used to backup and restore ACM hub resources.
+The Cluster Back up and Restore Operator runs on the hub and depends on the [OADP Operator](https://github.com/openshift/oadp-operator) to create a connection to a backup storage location on the ACM hub, which is then used to backup and restore ACM hub resources.

-Before you can use the cluster operator, you first need to install the OADP Operator as described [here](https://github.com/openshift/oadp-operator/blob/master/docs/install_olm.md).
+Before you can use the cluster backup operator, you first need to install the OADP Operator as described [here](https://github.com/openshift/oadp-operator/blob/master/docs/install_olm.md) for the latest version or [here](https://github.com/openshift/oadp-operator/blob/oadp-0.4.2/docs/install_olm.md) for the 0.4.2 version, available on the beta channel.
-Make sure you follow the steps to create the [secret for the cloud storage](https://github.com/openshift/oadp-operator#creating-credentials-secret) where the backups are going to be saved, then use that secret when creating the [Velero resource](https://github.com/openshift/oadp-operator#creating-velero-cr).
+Make sure you follow the steps to create the [secret for the cloud storage](https://github.com/openshift/oadp-operator#creating-credentials-secret) where the backups are going to be saved, then use that secret when creating the [Velero resource](https://github.com/openshift/oadp-operator#creating-velero-cr) if you are using the 0.4.2 version (beta channel) or creating the [DataProtectionApplication resource](https://github.com/openshift/oadp-operator/blob/master/docs/install_olm.md#create-the-dataprotectionapplication-custom-resource) if you are using the latest version.

 The Cluster Back up and Restore Operator resources must be created in the same namespace where the OADP Operator is installed.

 ## Design
 The operator defines the `BackupSchedule.cluster.open-cluster-management.io` resource, used to setup acm backup schedules, and `Restore.cluster.open-cluster-management.io` resource, used to process and restore these backups.
-The operator creates corresponding Velero resources and sets the options needed to backup remote clusters and any other hub resources that needs to be restored.
+The operator creates corresponding Velero or DataProtectionApplication resources depending what version of the operator is used and sets the options needed to backup remote clusters and any other hub resources that needs to be restored.

 ![Cluster Backup Controller Dataflow](images/cluster-backup-controller-dataflow.png)